Anterior cruciate ligament (ACL) injuries

 Self-care

-Most minor soft tissue injury can be managed at home with rest and anti-inflammatories such as ibuprofen.
+Most minor soft tissue injuries can be managed at home with rest and anti-inflammatory medication, such as ibuprofen.

 Physiotherapy